Uwharrie Capital Corp

 High margins render the company resilient under dire circumstances, hence able to drive competitors out or acquire them.
 ROE and ROA measure the average flow generated by each invested dollar.
 Their marginal value is a forecast of future growth, and it is considered by Buffett and Munger the most important single indicator.

-Net Margins----------
+Net Margins-----------

 Safety and Stability